One of the most frequent pain points for qualitative researchers?

 Coding qualitative data with AI means you can handle larger datasets without sacrificing depth.
 Whether you're analyzing 5 interviews or 500, the AI maintains consistent coding quality.

-The key difference?
-AI doesn't just speed up manual coding—it transforms how you approach the entire process.
 Instead of spending hours on initial coding, you can focus on refining themes, interpreting patterns, and drawing meaningful conclusions with AI thematic analysis.

-There's a range of tools to try out for AI qualitative data analysis—some are purpose-built for qualitative research, while others are general purpose tools you can use for analysis.
+There's a range of tools to try out for AI qualitative data analysis - some are purpose-built for qualitative research, while others are general purpose tools you can use for analysis.

 Purpose-built research tools